 Nancy spent 20 years as a top-level equestrian, showing horses on the national horse show circuit.
 In addition to her own vast experience in sport, she has extensive training in the field of performance psychology.
 Her specialties include performing artists, athletes, musicians and singers.

-Nancy offers workshops, talks, meditation instruction as well as individual and couples therapy.
+Nancy is available for public talks, meditation and mindfulness instruction as well as individual and couples therapy.